Hays Common sense

 FACT

-While Hays Commons has existing Lower Trinity wells onsite, the project is actively pursuing City of Austin water and wastewater services to avoid a reliance on groundwater and onsite effluent disposal systems.
-A City of Austin partnership would not include use of any onsite wells, wastewater treatment, or treated effluent disposal.
+While Hays Commons has existing Lower Trinity wells onsite, the project is actively pursuing City of Austin water and wastewater services through a consent agreement.
+Under this scenario, no groundwater wells or onsite effluent disposal systems would be used.

 MYTH